 - Please ask locally for ticket prices of Dudh Dhara Waterfall.

 Love this?
 Explore the entire list of places to visit in Amarkantak before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Amarkantak and book an accommodation of your choice.

-Awesome place for refreshment with family and friends.
+Good place for visiting family and friends